Central extensions and proper actions on products of hyperbolic spaces: Central extensions with bounded Euler classes

-Let $E'\le E$ be a finite-index subgroup that has property (PH').
+Let $E'\le E$ be a finite-index subgroup that has property PH$_0$.
 Let $Z'=Z\cap E'$ and $G'=\pi(E')$.
 Consider the following central extension $1\to Z'\to E'\xrightarrow{\pi}G'\to 1$.
 By Lemma \ref{Lem: PHToQL}, there exist quasi-lines $L_1,\cdots,L_r$ on which $E'$ acts lineally such that the diagonal action of $Z'$ on $\prod_{i=1}^rL_i$ is geometric.
-This shows that the above central extension satisfies Lemma \ref{Lem: bddEu} (\ref{eq6}).
-As a result of Lemma \ref{Lem: bddEu}, the above central extension quasi-splits, which amounts to saying that the original central extension (\ref{CentralExt}) virtually quasi-splits. \end{proof}
+This shows that the above central extension satisfies Proposition \ref{Prop: bddEu} (\ref{eq6}).
+As a result of Proposition \ref{Prop: bddEu}, the above central extension quasi-splits, which amounts to saying that the original central extension (\ref{CentralExt}) virtually quasi-splits. \end{proof}